 Why We're Doing It

 Adding another turbine to the power station will increase the amount of reliable, cost-effective baseload power available in the province.
-This will also help us meet environmental regulations, as it produces about half the emissions of conventional coal.
+Once up and running, the new turbine will also provide backup power to support renewable generation — like wind and solar.

 Learn more about how natural gas generation works and how it fits in Saskatchewan’s power supply mix.